Graylog2/documentation/pages/alerts.rst

 Slack alert notification
 ------------------------
-The Slack alert notification allows you to send notifications using your `Webhook URL <https://api.slack.com/messaging/webhooks>`__ to your slack workspace in response to the configured event definitions in your Graylog server.
+The Slack alert notification allows you to send notifications to your slack workspace in response to events in your Graylog server.

 .. image:: /images/alerts_slack_notification.png

 These are the supported configuration options:

 Webhook URL
-    An unique URL to which you send a JSON payload with the message text and some options.
+    The unique `URL <https://api.slack.com/messaging/webhooks>`__ used to send messages to your Slack instance.

 Channel
     A `channel <https://api.slack.com/methods/chat.postMessage#channels>`__ to send message to.

 Configuration Color
     Highlight the custom message with this `color <https://api.slack.com/reference/surfaces/formatting#quotes>`__ .

-Title
-    A title for this notification.

-Description
-    A long description for this slack notification.

 Custom Message
     A custom message to be appended below the alert title.